gabrielkoerich/talks/laraconf.md

     $last = new Carbon('last day of this month');

-    // Delete file in 10 days if this not the last day in month. if ((new Carbon)->isSameAs('d/m/Y', $last)) {
+    // Delete file in 10 days if this not the last if ((new Carbon)->isSameAs('d/m/Y', $last)) {
         $this->info('Scheduled job to delete the backup file ' . $completePath . ' in 10 days.');